Is your business ready to go global?

 One other challenge is the inconsistency of the end-product when using rice from indigenous farmers.
 As subsistence farmers, the Lun Bawang communities are not over-particular about the rice that they mill.

-Broken rice or over-polished rice is perfectly acceptable to eat, but not acceptable to be sold to the market.
-Every single round of procurement means another quality control conversation with the farmers, but they too are limited by their homestead milling machines, which don’t offer many options to fine-tune.
+Broken rice or over-polished rice is perfectly acceptable to eat, but not to be sold.
+Every single round of procurement means another quality control conversation with the farmers.
+Subsistence farmers are also limited by their homestead milling machines, which don’t offer many options to fine-tune.

-The financial impact that we create is pretty straightforward, as any rice procured from the community is already additional income that would have not otherwise been monetized.
+The financial impact we create is pretty straightforward: any rice procured from the community is already additional income that would have not otherwise been monetized.

 It can also mean that they can afford to fly their children who are in boarding schools across the country back home, even for a short holiday.
-As a social enterprise, what we measure is community impact and the overall economic wellness of rural areas.
+As a social enterprise in Malaysia, what we measure is community impact and the overall economic wellness of rural areas.

-Two female farmers in straw hats on ginger farm
+Two female subsistence farmers in straw hats on ginger farm in Borneo, Malaysia

-Q: Do you have plans to expand your business cross-border?
-Are there any other markets you’re targeting?
+Do you have plans to expand Langit Collective cross-border?

-We started our journey with the indigenous communities of rural Malaysia - and this has led us into a larger conversation on food systems and sustainability.
+We started our journey with the indigenous communities of rural Malaysia, which has led us into a larger conversation on food systems and sustainability.

-Eight years on, we now work with other farming communities producing different crops, and collaborate with like-minded organizations across the country.
+Nine years on, we work with sustainable farming communities in Borneo to produce different crops, collaborating with like-minded organizations across the country.

 Our products are available in retail outlets across Malaysia and on our website – and we’re looking to expand to other markets in Southeast Asia.
 Our first target is Singapore, where we have interest from chefs who would like to import our ingredients.

-We’re also part of the push to help elevate the culinary industry and heritage of Malaysia, to try to explore what modern Malaysian cuisine can be and its global and commercial potential.
-As part of a network of artisanal producers championing heritage ingredients, we look forward to more meaningful collaborations with brands and organizations that work towards sustainability and quality.
+Langit Collective is part of a network of artisanal producers championing heritage ingredients.
+We look forward to more meaningful collaborations with brands and organizations that work towards sustainability and quality.

-Q: What takeaways and insights do you have for social enterprises in Asia and beyond?
+What takeaways and insights do you have for social enterprises in Malaysia and beyond?

-There’s still a lack of understanding about what a social enterprise model can look like, even among potential investors.
-There’s a distinct lack of resources afforded to social enterprises, too, in comparison to tech startups in Asia, for example.
+Yet there’s still a lack of understanding about what a social enterprise model can look like, even among potential investors.
+Compared with tech startups in Asia and other businesses, there’s a distinct lack of resources afforded to social enterprises.

 Most social enterprise models are built with at least one of the components of ESG in mind, so it’s only natural that social enterprise operations fulfil or even exceed some ESG requirements.

-Q: What advice do you have for budding entrepreneurs?
+What advice do you have for budding entrepreneurs in Malaysia?

 Anything that’s worth doing is probably going to be challenging.
 And things take time.
 It took us one and a half years to convince the chef of a well-known restaurant to work with us and feature some of our products on his menu.

-Helping to create a new narrative for rural farming
+Helping to create a new narrative for rural, sustainable farming in Borneo

-The entrepreneurial journey of Lilian Chen and her fellow co-founders sets an aspirational example for future entrepreneurs, especially social enterprises or female-owned startups looking to help drive social and economic impact locally.
+The entrepreneurial journey of Lilian Chen and her fellow co-founders sets an aspirational example for future entrepreneurs, especially social enterprises or female-owned startups in Malaysia looking to help drive social, economic and sustainable impact locally.

 To find out more about Langit Collective, visit their website here.